Optimal Hardy weights on the Euclidean lattice: Bounds on optimal Hardy weights for random coefficients

 \be{remark} The logarithmic Sobolev inequality \eqref{eq:LSI} is a slightly weaker version of the more standard one in which the oscillation is replaced by the partial derivative $\frac{\partial \zeta}{\partial a(e)}$.
 The version \eqref{eq:LSI} has the slight advantage that the above lemma holds for the most general choices of i.i.d.\ coefficient fields \cite{MO1}. \e{remark}

 We are now ready to state the main result in the probabilistic setting, which provides a pointwise upper bound on the random function $w_G:\Om\times\Z^d\to\R_+$ with probability $1$.
 Here $\Om$ denotes the underlying probability space.
-We warn the reader that we will suppress the $\om$-dependence of $w_G$ on occasion.
+We will often suppress the $\om$-dependence of $w_G$.